-- 1. Amortization is calculated using the straight-line method based on the estimated useful life of each asset.
-The municipality has the option of using hours of production where that method is more appropriate (for example, assets in the heavy equipment and aircraft categories). - 2.
-Land has an unlimited useful life and should not be amortized. - 3.
+- 21. Amortization is calculated using the straight-line method based on the estimated useful life of each asset.
+The municipality has the option of using hours of production where that method is more appropriate, for example, assets in the Heavy Equipment and Aircraft categories. - 22.
+Land has an unlimited useful life and should not be amortized. - 23.
 Amortization should be calculated based on the full cost of the capital asset.
-Where an asset's expected residual value is expected to be significant in comparison to the asset's cost (20% or more), the amount would be deducted from the cost when calculating amortization. - 4.
-Amortization should begin in the year following the year of acquisition, construction or development and put into use, regardless of when this event occurs in the fiscal year. - 5.
+Where an asset's expected residual value is expected to be significant in comparison to the asset's cost (20% or more), the amount would be deducted from the cost when calculating amortization.

+- 24. With the exception of the categories in the next paragraph, a full year's amortization should be recorded in the year of acquisition, construction or development and put into use, regardless of when this event occurs in the fiscal year. - 25.
+Amortization should begin in the year following the year in which the costs were incurred for the following categories: - Roads/Streets construction, repaving, other - Bridges construction, upgrades - Culverts - Airport runways, navigational aids - 26.
 No amortization should be recorded in the year an asset is disposed of.
-This does not apply to deemed disposals. - 6.
-No amortization should be recorded on "in progress" or capital assets which have been removed from service but not yet disposed of.
+This does not apply to deemed disposals. - 27.
+No amortization should be recorded on 'in progress' or capital assets which have been removed from service but not yet disposed of.